 11. Their talkie debut was awful but they recovered

 There seems to be an idea that silent stars had one shot at the talkies and they were doomed if they failed it.
 In fact, many actors needed several films to get used to the new medium.
 For example, William Boyd’s talkie debut in High Voltage is just painful.
 He has the option of acting, speaking clearly for the microphone or suppressing his Southern accent.
 Pick two.

 Boyd was also dealing with personal issues.
 Alcoholism and an u newspaper scandal had damaged his once-promising career.
 However, he made a comeback with the phenomenally popular Hopalong Cassidy series and became a beloved figure to generations of western fans.

 If there is one lesson I can teach you, let it be this: There is an enormous difference between a bad voice and an untrained voice.

 12. They made silent films– they just never mentioned the fact

 Marlene Dietrich made her film debut in 1930 after being discovered as a school girl by Josef von Sternberg.
 At least that’s her version.
-In fact, Dietrich had been making films in Germany for most of the twenties and was nearly thirty when she hit it big.
+In fact, Dietrich had been making films in Germany for most of the 1920s and a fair number of them survive.

 Finally, I guess I should admit there was one star who had an odd voice: Raymond Griffith.
 He had damaged vocal chords.